JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Louise.md

 You can find hacks everywhere around you.
 The part of anatomy really attracts me.
 It is something I would like to go further with.

+These past weeks have made me look more around me.
+You can easily use objects differently if where it is intended for.

  END VIDEO:
  https://youtu.be/1ligJZKOAgc